|Focus & Scope|

-Template for IJPG can be download in here.
+Template for IJPG can be download here.

 Files must be in MS Word only and should be formatted for direct printing, using the CRC MS Word provided.
 Figures and tables should be embedded and not supplied separately.
 Please make sure that you use as much as possible normal fonts in your documents.
 Special fonts, such as fonts used in the Far East (Japanese, Chinese, Korean, etc.) may cause problems during processing.
 To avoid unnecessary errors you are strongly advised to use the ‘spellchecker’ function of MS Word.
 Follow this order when typing manuscripts: Title, Authors, Affiliations, Abstract, Keywords, Main text (Introduction, Method or Material and Method, Results and Discussion, Conclusion; including figures and tables), Acknowledgements, References, Appendix.
-Collate acknowledgements in a separate section at the end of the article and do not include them on the title page, as a footnote to the title or otherwise.
+Collate acknowledgments in a separate section at the end of the article and do not include them on the title page, as a footnote to the title or otherwise.

 Construction of references